Mayuu Yokota: Career

 Yokota entered the entertainment industry after winning the grand prize in the Miss Seventeen 2014 modelling competition.
 She made her acting debut in the January 2019 NTV drama, Mr. Hiiragi's Homeroom.

 In January 2020, she appeared in two television dramas; the TBS drama Prayers in the Emergency Room, and the MBS special drama Homeroom.
 On March 7 of the same year, Yokota made her film debut in the movie Dance, Mita.

-In October 1, 2020, with the November issue of the women's fashion magazine Seventeen released, she "graduated" from being their exclusive model.
+On October 1, 2020, with the November issue of the women's fashion magazine Seventeen released, she "graduated" from being their exclusive model.
 On May 15 of the same year, she launched her own YouTube channel.
 On September 19 and 26, she starred in the 11th and final episodes of TV Tokyo's Girls' Gourmet Burger Club, marking her first lead role in a television drama.
 Yokota became an exclusive model for the December issue of the women's fashion magazine Non-no.

-In June 20, 2021, it was broadcast by Sekai no Hate Made Itte Q! that she would be joining as a new cast member on the show.
+On June 20, 2021, it was broadcast by Sekai no Hate Made Itte Q! that she would be joining as a new cast member on the show.
 On October 1 of the same year, she landed her first lead role in a film in the movie DIVOC-12.

-In March 4, 2022, Yokota co-starred with Kentaro Ito in the drama Yamibu-REAL-.
+On March 4, 2022, Yokota co-starred with Kentaro Ito in the drama Yamibu-REAL-.
 In the same year, she starred in the Kansai television drama Convenience Store★Heroes: We've received your SOS!!.